rustle/KaleidoscopeVCSTidbits/readme.md

 Everything is git right now, but glad to take pull requests for other kinds of VCS.

-These all assume you've configured Kaleidoscope as your default git difftool.
+Many of these examples assume you've configured Kaleidoscope as your default git difftool.
 If you use it as a non default tool, you'd change `git difftool` to `git difftool -y -t Kaleidoscope`, but the rest is the same.

 ##KSReview